JensWalter/node-ems/README.md

 ### How to build it
 1. Check out the repository
-2. modify the build.sh to point to your local EMS directory
+2. check the build.sh script for the correct EMS directory
 3. run the build.sh